HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 * A subscriber to manage emails & keywords
 * A notifier to send emails about new threads
 * A scraper, that communicates with the HackerNews API
+* A scraper, that wants to read the entire HackreNews over time

 ## Subscriber